Les Baux-de-Provence: Flora and fauna

-In 2017 the commune had 355 inhabitants.

 Economy

 Olive growing sector

 The commune produces Olive oil of the valley of Les Baux-de-Provence which is protected by the appellation d'origine contrôlée (AOC) by a decree issued by INAO on 27 August 1997.
 The olive varieties that go into its preparation are: Salonenque, Béruguette, Grossane, and Verdale of Bouches-du-Rhône.
 Crushed olives and black olives are also produced that fall under the INAO decree.
 The varieties of crushed olives broken are Salonenque and Béruguette.
 For black olives only the variety Grossane is acceptable.

 Wine production

-The commune is classified AOC for its Coteaux-des-baux-en-provence wines.
+The commune is classified AOC for its Coteaux-des-Baux-en-Provence wines.
 This AOC was created by decree on 20 April 1995 for red and rosé wines.
-They were first classified VDQS by an order of 23 January 1956 for Coteaux-d'aix-en-provence.
-A second decree dated 24 December 1985 allowed the use of the generic name Les Baux recognizing the specific identity of the vineyards of the Baux region covering seven communes in the Alpilles.
+They were first classified VDQS by an order of 23 January 1956 for Coteaux-d'Aix-en-Provence.
+A second decree dated 24 December 1985 allowed the use of the generic name Les Baux recognizing the specific identity of the vineyards of the Les Baux region covering seven communes in the Alpilles.
 Production is 15,500 hectolitres per year: 75% red and 25% rosé.